AporiaLabs/telos/README.md

 **· Milestone Tracking** – Stay on track with check-ins and progress checks
 **· Automated Payouts** – Achieve your goals, reclaim your stake seamlessly

+**Get Started with Telos**
+---
+Making a commitment contract with Telos is easy:

+**1. Connect via Twitter/X**

+* Follow @AporiaTelos
+* Post your goal and tag Telos in the tweet
+* Example: "@AporiaTelos I’m committing to run 25 miles this month."

+**2. Create Your Contract**

+* Telos will help you shape your goal into something clear and measurable
+* Choose how much SOL you want to stake
+* Define what success looks like
+* Set your deadline

+Support via Discord and Telegram coming soon!

 **How It Works**
 ---
 **1. Share Your Goal with Telos**